Tealium/integration-hybris/README.md

 1. Prerequisites
  - A Tealium IQ account.
  - hybris v5.2+ extracted and built, including the Commerce Accelerator.
 2. Place the "tealiumIQ" directory into ${HYBRIS_BIN}/custom.
-This directory is in the /hybris/bin/custom/ folder.
+This directory is in the /hybris/bin/custom/ folder in this repo.
 3. Add \<extension dir="${HYBRIS_BIN}/custom/tealiumIQ"/\> to your config/localextensions.xml.
 4. Add tealiumIQ to yacceleratorstorefront by using:
  - ant addoninstall -Daddonnames="tealiumIQ" -DaddonStorefront.yacceleratorstorefront="yacceleratorstorefront"